Mobile Menu

 Recent Trends – Per capita disposable income

-Real per capita disposable income in Canada is estimated to reach $32,924 in 2025, representing modest growth of 0.5% over the previous year.
-The subdued increase reflects persistent affordability pressures despite interest rate cuts, as wage growth has struggled to keep pace with the cumulative impact of elevated inflation over recent years.
-Income distribution has become increasingly unequal, with the gap between Canada's highest and lowest income households reaching a record high in the first quarter of 2025.
-The lowest income households saw disposable income increase by only 3.2% year-over-year despite significant government transfer increases of 31.2%, because their wages declined 0.7% and investment income fell 35.3%.
-In contrast, the highest income households experienced much stronger disposable income growth, benefiting from both wage gains and investment income growth.
+Real per capita disposable income in Canada is estimated to reach $33,820 in 2026, up 1.6% from the previous year.
+This accelerated growth reflects calming affordability pressures driven by interest rate cuts and rising wages.
+Income distribution has become increasingly unequal, with the gap between Canada's highest- and lowest-income households reaching a record high in the first quarter of 2025.
+The lowest-income households saw disposable income strengthen by only 3.2% year-over-year, despite significant government transfer increases of 31.2%, because their wages declined by 0.7% and investment income fell by 35.3%.
+In contrast, the highest-income households experienced much stronger disposable income growth, benefiting from both wage gains and investment income.

-Recovery began tentatively in 2023 with growth of 1.1% to $32,347, continuing at 1.3% in 2024 as labor market conditions stabilized and wage growth resumed.
-However, the recovery remained incomplete, with 2025 levels still 6.0% below the 2020 peak and barely matching 2019 pre-pandemic income levels.
-This stands in stark contrast to Canada's historical income trajectory—long-term analysis shows Canadian real disposable income per capita has grown at an average of just 1.3% annually over four decades compared to 1.9% in the United States, creating a cumulative 40% growth gap that reflects structural challenges in productivity and wage progression.
+Recovery began tentatively in 2023 and exceeded 2019 pre-pandemic levels in 2025, as labor market conditions stabilized and wage growth resumed.
+This still stands in stark contrast to Canada's historical income trajectory—long-term analysis shows Canadian real disposable income per capita has grown at an average of just 1.3% annually over four decades compared to 1.9% in the United States, creating a cumulative 40% growth gap that reflects structural challenges in productivity and wage progression.

 Show more